proxpero/proxpero.github.io/_posts/2016-1-18-Drag-and-Drop-View.md

 {% endhighlight %}

 The superview, what I'm calling the Target, now knows to do several things.
-Here's the full method, I'll explain the steps afterward.
+Here's the full method, then I'll explain the steps.

 {% highlight swift %}